 Heart failure is the leading cause of hospitalization for Americans over age 65.
-This device allows patients to remotely share daily sensor readings from their homes to their health care providers, allowing for personalized care to reduce the likelihood of hospitalization.
+This device allows patients to remotely share daily sensor readings from their homes to their healthcare providers, allowing for personalized care to reduce the likelihood of hospitalization.
 Innovative telehealth, like the CardioMEMS HF System, reduces the need for in-person appointments.
 Data from a recent clinical trial found that the remote monitoring technology reduces heart failure hospital admissions by up to 58 percent.

 An admission to the hospital may be your first introduction into our coordinated heart failure program where a specialized group of professionals are available to provide services to include cardiology, hospitalists, nursing, nutritional services, pharmacy, and physical/occupational therapy, care management and palliative care.